Ben-Ortiz/TwitterBotDogPics/README.md

 # Twitter Bot Dog Pics [See the Twitter Bot here](https://x.com/DogPics_Daily)

-A twitter bot that sends a random dog pic everyday
+A twitter bot that sends a random dog pic everyday at 12pm EST

 # What I learned